How To Join MBBA

 - Michigan Restaurant and Lodging Association…

 … To form a lobbying force that has accomplished:

 - Post-Labor Day school start as state law

 - Ever-increasing funding of the Pure Michigan campaign that brings so many visitors to Michigan

 - Revised gift certificate laws that let you reap your rightful return

 - Alerts to legal issues and how these will affect you

-- Local strategies for addressing unregulated home stays.
+- Local and statewide strategies for addressing unregulated home stays.